-NSW Trade & Investment has been appointed as Program Manager: Marketing and administers the national marketing functions of the program on behalf of the NGPSG.
+NSW Department of Industry has been appointed as Program Manager: Marketing and administers the national marketing functions of the program on behalf of the NGPSG.

 Refer to the Charter in Appendix E for further details on the role of the NGPSG, and respective responsibilities of the Program Manager and the NGPSG.